SerenaC0210/SerenaC0210/README.md

 ## Hi!
 I'm Serena 🌻
 I'm currently an undergraduate studying Computer Science at the University of Rochester.
-My interests are in human computer interaction and game development.
-This year, I'm learning Unity for VR development.
+My interests are in human computer interaction and front-end development.

-A fun fact about me: I play the electric guitar!
+A fun fact about me: I'm learning the electric guitar!

 Ways to reach me:
 Email: schen172@u.rochester.edu